 - Text: change the text of the note within the text box.

-- Imagery layer: select a new imagery layer, and click the "Replace layer with current layer" button to the right of the original imagery tag.
+- Imagery layer: select a new imagery layer, and click the "Update note image to match map" button to the right of the original imagery tag.

 - Location: click the delete button to the right of the original location, and recreate a polygon or point to add a new location.